emanuel-minetti/sudokuTS/README.md

 that is a solver that tries to solve a sudoku puzzle like an human would do it.
 The Solver is heavily based on the strategies described by Andrew Stuart in his [SudokuWiki](http://www.sudokuwiki.org/sudoku.htm).
 Also a backtracking solver, called "Backtracker", is implemented.
-A modification to this backtracker, that finds every possible solution of a potential puzzle will be implemented soon.
-And eventually a generator of sudoku puzzles will follow.
+Next a generator of sudoku puzzles will follow.
 The generator will be able to categorize puzzles in difficulty levels.
 It is also planned to add a Browser-based GUI.